 SCIENCE PHOTO LIBRARY.
 SCIENCE PHOTO LIBRARY.

-Light micrograph of normal female breast (mammary gland) tissue from a non pregnant woman, showing two glandular lobules (pink) surrounded by connective tissue (blue).
-The white ovals ((top) are adipose tissue.
-Lobules are the milk-secreting areas of the breast, each consisting of an aggregate of branching ducts, called alveolar ducts, which end as blind-ended ductules (seen here).
+Light micrograph of normal female breast (mammary gland) tissue from a non pregnant woman, showing a glandular lobule (pink) surrounded by connective tissue (blue) & adipose tissue (white).
+Lobules are the milk-secreting areas of the breast, each consisting of an aggregate of branching ducts, alveolar ducts, which end as blind-ended ductules (seen here).
 Alveolar cells in the walls of the ducts are responsible for manufacturing & secreting milk.
 It drains into the lactiferous ducts & flows on to the nipple.
 The lobules are supported by a dense layer of connective tissue & fat.
 Magnification: x180 at 35mm size.

 Model release not required.
 Property release not required.